Hey, How’s Med School?

 Here’s the nearly-fully stocked kitchen.
 Med students from before our time have probably stocked it with random kitchen essentials like pots and pans and silverware (actually, I think the dinnerware and silverware were supplied by the ob/gyn director, from her own pocket).
 Interestingly, there was no cutting board and no soup ladles.
 But there were fondue forks.
 I mean, I guess that shows you other people’s priorities?

-Here’s the bedroom that I had to share with Aubrey.
+Here’s the bedroom that I had to share with A, who I was actually living with at the time, in our own apartment back in the Big City.
 We tossed a coin, and the winners got to have their own bedrooms.
-The boys were relieved because they didn’t really know each other that well, and Aubrey and I have been roommates since first year.
+The boys were relieved because they didn’t really know each other that well, plus A and I have been roommates since first year.
 At least, this is what they tried to say to explain why it was a better idea that we share the room instead of them — I say that it sucks to share a room with anybody, no matter how long you’ve known them.
 We’re in our mid- to late-twenties, for crying out loud.
 The curtains on the left are my addition to the house.
 I think you can also guess which side of the room is mine.

 Living in a house with my classmates during the same rotation also led to some pretty fun movie/tv-like moments.
 We would cook dinner and talk about our day, while standing in the kitchen and wearing green scrubs.
 We would talk about how much we hated our lives and how cold we were while walking to work at 5:45 AM.
 There were some very minor living arrangement squabbles, but not that many, and not any that any of us cared about, since we were all just sleep-deprived and only bunking together for 6 weeks, anyway (and 1 of those weeks was Thanksgiving, which doesn’t count as a real work week).
 Watching Grey’s Anatomy in the house was hilarious, as well, because of how unrealistic it was.
 During one episode, Cristina and Derek sit in the kitchen on a weekday morning and have a conversation.
 They sit in the kitchen while the beautiful morning sun streams in through the kitchen window.
 Some other episode had Meredith’s alarm clock going off at 6 AM (I think it was supposed to mean it was very early to be awake).
 You guys.
 The life of a surgeon, especially one in late fall, does not involve sunshine.
 It does not involve leisurely breakfasts and conversations in the post-sunrise morning.
 It’s one of running around in the dark, eating on the run, and morning conversations consisting mostly of grunts and clipped sentences.
 Of all the things I’ve seen on Grey’s Anatomy (uh, treating Clostridium difficile with fecal transfer?
 Didelphic uterus?), this was the most inaccurate representation of surgery and surgeons, like, ever.
 I was offended.